 ✓ Permittee is not authorized to land apply biosolids.
-Sludge/biosolids are stored in the lagoon.
+Sludge is removed by contract hauler.
 The permittee must receive approval for any treatment, removal, and disposal of sludge or biosolids that not identified in the facility description of the operating permit.